 BSkyB was created in November 1990 by the equal merger of the two main UK Satellite TV operators at the time, Sky Television and British Satellite Broadcasting.
 It was an anlogue TV service, and transmitted from the Astra 1 group of satellites located at 19.2 east.

 Sky Digital, BSkyB’s digital satellite service was launched on 1 October 1998.
 In October 2001, BSkyB closed its analogue service.
 Sky Digital offered a number of improvements over its analogue service, from improvement in picture and sound quality, an increase in the number of channels on offer and an interactive services.
 The increased number of channels required more satellite capacity, so the Astra 2 group of satellites located at 28.2 to 28.5 east were allocated for UK satellite TV.

 Previous satellites used for Sky TV were Astra 2A, Astra 2B, Astra 2C, Astra 2D and Eurobird 28.

 Sky TV offers pay TV channels, requiring a monthly subscription.
-Sky TV has two “bundles” of popular entertainment channels, as well as the additional Sky Sports and Sky Movies packages.
+Sky TV has three “bundles” of popular entertainment channels, as well as the additional Sky Sports and Sky Movies packages.

 To watch Sky TV pay channels, users required a Sky digibox, a Sky viewing card and a satellite dish with Low Noise Block LNB.
 The satellite dish collects the signals and reflects them to the LNB which collects the signals and sends then down the cable to the Sky digibox which then turns those signals into pictures and sounds.